andreshserna/andreshserna/README.md

 <div>
   <h3>🔧 Project: Chiletel - Order Management System</h3>
-  <p>This repository contains both front-end and back-end for a comprehensive order management system, including design phase.</p>
+  <p>This repository here, has a comprehensive attention orders (damages) management software.
+This project encompasses both front-end and back-end development, offering a complete solution for users(technicians, customers) and order management, from design to execution.</p>
   <p>Repo Link: <a href="https://github.com/andreshserna/chiletel">Chiletel Repository</a></p>
 </div>
   <p>Here are also some websites I have worked on or made some improvements, collaborations, etc, and some other projects and practices:</p>